-- Review Dates & Confirm you can attend all events.
+- Review Learning Event Dates and confirm you can attend all events.

 - Complete an online application form.

-Once an application is submitted, the applicant will receive a confirmation email with links to forward to professional references who can speak to their leadership experience / potential.
-Two personal references are due by May 31, 2018.
+Once an application is submitted, the applicant will receive a confirmation email with links to forward to professional references who can speak to their leadership experience/potential.
+Two personal references are due by May 31, 2020.

-Tuition for the Class of 2019 is $1,500.
+Tuition for the Class of 2021 is $1,500.
 We do not want cost to be a barrier to participation.
-Your employer may cover all or part of the cost of the program.
-If not, need based scholarships and payment plans are also available.
+Some employers cover all or part of the cost of the program.
+If not, need-based scholarships and payment plans are also available.

 The Multicultural Leadership Program is able to keep tuition low thanks to our many volunteers, sponsors, and donors.
 We are thankful for all those who ‘pay it forward’ with a monthly, quarterly, or annual gift to help keep tuition affordable.